Carson Fox: Biography

-American artist Carson Fox works primarily in sculpture.
+Fox works primarily in sculpture.
 Her study of art began at the Pennsylvania Academy of the Fine Arts, where she received a four-year studio certificate.
 At PAFA, she was awarded the Cresson Memorial Traveling Scholarship, funding three months of European study and an additional fellowship year at the institution.
 Fox received her BFA from the University of Pennsylvania in Philadelphia, and earned her MFA from Rutgers University.

 Fox has been included in solo and group shows in the United States and abroad.
 She is represented by Linda Warren Projects, Chicago.

 Exhibitions

-In 2000, Fox received her first major solo exhibition, "Beauty Queens," at Rider University Gallery in Lawrenceville, New Jersey.
+In 2000, Fox received her first major solo exhibition, "Beauty Queens", at Rider University Gallery in Lawrenceville, New Jersey.
 Since then, her work has been exhibited in solo exhibitions at museums and galleries across the United States, including at the Boulder Museum of Contemporary Art, the Jersey City Museum, and the New Britain Museum of American Art.

-Carson Fox has been featured in over fifty significant national and international group exhibitions, including shows at the Museum of Arts and Design, Scottsdale Museum of Contemporary Art, the Jersey City Museum, Nassau County Museum of Art, the Novosibirsk State Art Museum, Indiana State Museum, University Museums at the University of Delaware, Tweed Museum of Art.
+She was featured in over 50 national and international group exhibitions, including shows at the Museum of Arts and Design, Scottsdale Museum of Contemporary Art, the Jersey City Museum, Nassau County Museum of Art, the Novosibirsk State Art Museum, Indiana State Museum, University Museums at the University of Delaware, Tweed Museum of Art.